AnjumanB/Multiple_DB_backup_using_powershell/README.md

 **#Introduction**

 This project describes a way to take backup of multiple PostgreSQL DBs using a powershell script. pgdumpall command can be used to take backup of all databases in one server of PostgreSQL.
 But pgdumpall takes backup of databases in a single file hence it is not possible to take backup of any specific or a few databases of one's requirement.
 So a logic has been implemented to take backup of PostgreSQL databases of one's choice or requirement.Logic has been developed in Powershell.
-Script has been successfully tested on PostgreSQL EDB advanced server version 13 in Windows environment.
+Script has been successfully tested on PostgreSQL EDB advanced server version 13 on Windows environment.
 Logical aspect for the same has been mentioned in the next section.

 **#Logic**